 - Massachusetts: $30.27 hourly and $62,970 annually

 - California: $28.91 hourly and $60,140 annually

 The five states with the highest employment level as a tax preparer are Texas, California, Florida, New York, and Pennsylvania.

 You may be wondering, can anyone prepare a tax return?
 There are a few answers to that.
 First of all, anyone can prepare their own taxes, but if you have a more complex tax return, it's important to hire a tax professional.
 The IRS notes that anyone can be a tax preparer for others if they have an IRS Preparer Tax Identification Number (PTIN).

 Some of the job titles of people who can prepare tax returns include certified public accountants (CPAs), enrolled agents, and attorneys.
 However, it's possible to become a tax preparer by applying for a PTIN through the IRS and be self-employed.
-If you're deciding who to hire to do your taxes, be sure to look into the services and guarantees they provide as well as their credentials.
+If you're trying to decide who to hire to do your taxes, be sure to look into the services and guarantees they provide as well as their credentials.

 What's the best industry to work in as a tax preparer?

 There are a number of different industries you could work in as a tax preparer.
 Tax preparation might not be your only job responsibility in various industries.